RIO (English band)

+RIO were an English rock duo from Hertfordshire, England, formed by Jon Neil and Steve Rodford in 1982.
+Originally known as Bombay, the band released one single before changing their name to RIO.
+They recorded the albums Borderland (1985) and Sex Crimes (1986).

 History

 RIO were formed in 1982 by Jon Neil (vocals and guitars) and Steve Rodford (keyboards, bass and drums).
 Initially using the name Bombay, the duo released a single, "Breaking the Rules", on Food for Thought Records in 1984, which featured Rodford's father, Jim Rodford, guesting on bass.
-The single achieved radio play in the UK and reached number four on the ILA Airplay Guide (Independent Labels Airplay Action) Top 15 in mid-June 1984.
+The single received radio play in the UK and reached number four on the ILA Airplay Guide (Independent Labels Airplay Action) Top 15 in mid-June 1984.
 The interest from radio in the single resulted in the duo signing an album deal with Food for Thought Records' sister company Music for Nations in the UK and they subsequently changed their name to RIO after discovering that there was already an American band called Bombay.

 RIO recorded their debut album, Borderland, at their own Liverpool Road Studios and completed it at Livingston Recording Studios.
 Borderland was released in the UK on 9 September 1985 by Music for Nations, and it was also released that month by Elektra Records in the US.
 The album spawned one single, "I Don't Wanna Be the Fool", which was released in the UK on 19 September 1985.
-Although it failed to chart, the single achieved airplay on US radio.
+Although it failed to chart, the single received airplay on US radio.
 In the UK, Borderland sold approximately 8,000 copies in the first three weeks of release.
 It reached number 19 in the Music Week Heavy Metal Top Albums chart in October 1985 and number 18 in the Music Week Heavy Metal Indie Metal LPs chart in December 1985.
 It received positive reviews, including from Paul Suter of Kerrang!, who awarded a rating of four and half stars out of five, calling it "undoubtedly the most impressive and mature LP to emerge from an indie rock label in this country" and one that is "destined for multiple platinum status in America".